impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-2-content.md

 [ -n "$RBENV_DEBUG" ] && set -x
 ```

-We have our shebang, which tells us we're in bash-land.
-We have 2 lines of comments, which tell us what this command does and how to invoke it.
+We see the following:

+ - Our shebang, which tells UNIX to interpret the code using `bash`.
+ - "Summary" and "Usage" comments.
+These comments are actually used to print the output of the `rbenv-help` command, as we'll see when we read through that command's code.
-We have our old friend, `set -e`, which tells the shell to stop execution and exit immediately if an error is raised.
+ - The `set -e` command, which as we know, tells the shell to stop execution and exit immediately if an error is raised.
-The last line checks if the `$RBENV_DEBUG` env var is set, and if it is, to set the shell's verbose option so that things like the line of code and its location are output to the screen.
+ - The last line checks if the `$RBENV_DEBUG` env var is set, and if it is, we turn on `xtrace` mode so that the filename and line of code are printed for each line of code that is executed.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>
+ We'll encounter this code throughout most if not all of the command files.
+We'll breeze through future instances of this setup step very quickly.

+## Completions Code

 Next block of code is: